 Add the paella rice and stir through for a few minutes

-Pour in the vegan bouillon stock and season with a little salt and pepper and stir well
+Pour in the vegetable stock, add the frozen peas and season with a little salt and pepper and stir well

 Bring to the boil and cover, simmer on a low heat for around 15-20 minutes